subatyucel/drum-kit/README.md

 - This project is for practicing JavaScript event listeners with lessons from [@angelabauer](https://github.com/angelabauer).
-- You can click on the insturment to make sounds of the insturment.
+- Click on the image or press the keyboard key shown above the image to make the sound of insturment.
+Have fun!
-- In the future i will add some more eventlisteners to make it playable by the keyboard also.